-Over the last four classes, we have been exploring divergent ideas of work.
+Over the last four articles in this series, we have been exploring divergent ideas of work.
 What is work?
 What role does it play in human life?
 How can we think better about work?
 Is work our salvation or our ruin?
 Is it the path that leads to virtue, or does it lead to our own destruction?

 Kurt Vonnegut once wrote, “I tell you, we are here on Earth to fart around, and don't let anybody tell you different.”
 For many thinkers, this kind of “farting around” (or idleness) is a vice in need of correction.
 Benedict of Nursia, who wrote the book on monasticism, argued that idleness opens the door towards sin, and is ruinous of our virtue.
 John Locke (1632-1704) argued that even in our leisure time, we should bury ourselves in useful pursuits because uselessness causes anxiety and makes us unhappy.
 And Thomas Carlyle (1795-1881) argued work is a purifying fire that frees us from all ills.

 But should we dismiss idleness quite so easily?
 Or do we need to take it more seriously as a central component of human life?

 Within cultures preoccupied by the idea that work is inherently valuable—for example the culture of Benedict's monastery—there is often a clear line between idleness and rest.
 Rest is non-working for the sake of work.
 You have had a busy week, so you take a weekend to rest and recharge your batteries.
 Then you can return to work with renewed vigour.
 In his monastic rule, Benedict accepted the need for rest because rest is a necessary part of a life structured in accordance with work.
 We are not automata.
 We do not have infinite resources available to us.
 Rest is a way of maintaining our vigour and focus in a life built around work.